 The most common reaction from wedding pros: surprise.
 Despite calling for action by the state, many pros had given up hope of guidelines for weddings.
-The recent uptick in numbers didn’t help, nor did the closure of indoor dining in New York City in mid-December.
-Plus, the vaccine rollout in much of the United States has been slower than expected due to the lack of available doses.

 “I had not expected the gatherings to increase so significantly until we were closer to herd immunity in New York with the vaccine rollout,” explains Tzo Ai Ang, of Ang Weddings & Events.
 “We have to be thoughtful about how we plan and execute these weddings.”

 After surprise came joy, knowing that business may be coming back.
 Instagram was full of happy posts about opening bottles of wine and pictures of guests dancing at receptions.
 Some felt their companies may be saved from going under; others were excited that their couples could finally have the dream wedding they have been postponing.
 For those who have put on ceremonies and receptions, it was evident that the precautions they have been taking were proving worthwhile.
 Planner Michelle Rago brought up a great point: People are hosting them anyway, so codifying what is necessary to do it safely and having consistency across vendors increases the odds that weddings won’t be unsafe gatherings.